How to Tell if Your Cabinet Door is Covered Under Warranty

-Cutting Edge warranty: how to tell if your cabinet door is covered
+Learn how to tell if your cabinet door is covered under warranty, including factors that affect coverage and how to request replacements.

 In this article, you will learn how to tell if our warranty policy covers your defective cabinet door.
 You will also discover the three questions you can use to determine if we will cover the cost of the replacement piece.